 - medical professionals

 Board Certified Behavior Analysts develop, implement, and monitor behavioral interventions.
-Typically, behavior analysts work in the helping professions (e.g., teachers, speech/language pathologists, occupational therapists, psychology).
-Training in behavior analysis can help add to your current professional knowledge base, thus making you better prepared to address a variety of behavioral issues in classrooms, early intervention, home, and community settings.
+Typically, behavior analysts work in the helping professions (e.g., teachers, speech/language pathologists, therapists, counselors).
+Training in behavior analysis can help add to your current professional knowledge base, thus making you better prepared to address a variety of behavioral issues in classroom, early intervention, home, and community settings.
 Review the Burning Glass Report on the U.S. Employment Demand for Behavior Analysts for additional information.